 Just what were Americans purchasing in a Liberty bond?
 The federal government needed not only to persuade Americans to invest in the war but to show that the purchase of a war bond made a superior and well-supplied fighting force.
 As one observer in Ocala, Florida, wrote after viewing the war relic train in April 1918, “there were also several stands of small arms, all of which had been used in the trenches until they were worn out.
 It doesn’t take long to use up a rifle now when its barrel can be heated red-hot in a minute’s firing.”
 Materialized might and embodied right were combined in an exhibit train: American, British, French, and Canadian weaponry was set against the damaged remnants of German war materiel, while battlefield-scarred veterans from the Allied nations and local speakers extolled democracy as they argued for the war.

 Each war exhibit train, decorated with posters, bunting, and signs, consisted of a Pullman coach provided comfort for the train manager, speakers, and other dignitaries.
-Much was made of electrically lighted flat cars which carried and displayed larger pieces; in the spring 1918 Third Liberty Loan drive, these included “trench mortars, cannon [including a ‘partly destroyed French 75 gun’, parts of aeroplanes and trophies captured from the Germans or collected on the battlefields.”
-Later loan drives included even more and varied material culture.
+Much was made of electrically lighted flat cars which carried and displayed larger pieces; in the spring 1918 Third Liberty Loan drive, these included “trench mortars, cannon [including a ‘partly destroyed French 75 gun’, parts of aeroplanes and trophies captured from the Germans or collected on the battlefields”].
+Later loan drives incorporated even more and varied material culture.
 An electrically lighted baggage car was fitted with an exhibit of smaller battlefield trophies, including German helmets, gas masks, and personal items, as well as examples of American and Allied firepower, such as the Lewis machine gun.
 Lining the baggage car’s interior walls were hundreds of “large-sized photographs of scenes from actual battlefronts” showing “German atrocities in France and Belgium.”

 A war exhibit train’s arrival was usually hailed by a parade or rally welcoming its occupants, making the public event a ritual performance of patriotism.
-Informative posters and newspaper articles and advertisements urged readers to attend.
+Informative posters and newspaper articles and advertisements urged readers’ attendance.
 Civic and war-related volunteer associations, as well as veterans and local military bands, led these parades to the trains.
 With or without instrumental music, attendees sang patriotic airs.
 City and town officials called for businesses and schools to close, so that all could visit the train.
 In some towns time was set aside so that schoolchildren alone could view the exhibits.
 Though some ministers protested Sunday arrivals of trophy trains, others chose to hold services at the trains.
 Even during the Spanish Influenza outbreak during the Fourth Liberty Loan drive in Fall 1918, relatively few towns canceled the train’s arrival and at other sites administrators only banned tours of the closed exhibit car.

 Newspaper publishers voluntarily surrendered to the federal government’s Committee on Public Information and various departmental publicity bureaus, so nearly every article published about war relic trains describe visits as attended by hundreds and thousands — sometimes more than the population of a given town or county — and almost always successful in driving up loan purchases.
 Reports of people disappointed that they could not view the exhibits, given the large crowds and the train’s necessary adherence to schedule, only magnified the program’s popularity.

 Still, some accounts of a war relic train visit reveal that patriotic performance could be perverted to nativism.
-On October 18, 1918, a war trophy train visited the small Ohio town of Jenera, long considered a “German island” and, at the insistence of the vigilante American Protective League, investigated by the United States Department of Justice after it elected a Socialist mayor in 1917.
+On October 18, 1918, a war trophy train visited the small Ohio town of Jenera, long considered a “German island” and, at the insistence of the vigilante American Protective League, investigated by the United States Department of Justice after the townspeople elected a Socialist mayor in 1917.
 The town’s Lutheran minister, John Gauss, had only recently been acquitted of espionage charges, but anti-German sentiment meant that he remained vulnerable to accusation and attack.

 One of the trophy train’s 25 Marines said to the crowd, “I have been told by many people that Jenera is a pro-German place.
 My plan would be not to line these pro-Germans up against the wall and shoot them but to place them in their wooden shoes and … send them back over to Germany.”
 After a visit to the county’s only saloon (owned by a German American), ten Marines entered Gauss’s house, ignored his wife and four daughters suffering from influenza, and marched him to the train.
 There they demanded he buy another $100 in Liberty bonds.
 Protesting he hadn’t the funds, the Marines forced him to sign a promissory note.
 The Marines forced two more men to do the same.